caffeineflo/showmewebcam-usbboot/README.md

 ### More fun
-A Raspberry Pi is fun
+A Raspberry Pi is fun.
-A Raspberry Pi Zero is more fun
+A Raspberry Pi Zero is more fun.
 A Raspberry Pi Zero with a camera as a UVC Webcam is super fun.
 A corrupt SD card is a nightmare.
 Using no SD card means one nightmare less.
 More time for fun. ;)

 ### Easier in some ways